 In Conversation

-Each day, our Communications Manager, Sarah Lam, will be joined by guests for a series of conversations exploring the daily theme.
-Together, they’ll unpack each challenge through different perspectives, experiences, and insights — helping us think differently and see things in a new light.
+Each day during Baby Communication Week 2026, our Communications Manager, Sarah Lam will be joined by guests for a series of conversations exploring the day’s topic and bringing the theme of “seeing the baby” to life.
+Together, they’ll unpack each challenge through different perspectives, experiences and insights — exploring how we can look beyond barriers in different situations and settings to truly understand, appreciate and involve babies, helping us think differently and see things in a new light.

 You can watch these conversations daily at 10:00am (UK time) on Brazelton UK’s YouTube, Facebook and Instagram channels.